 Faculty Resources

 Competencies

-*Courses designated as D1 or D2, must also fulfill a content area.
-There are no Diversity standalone courses.
+*Courses designated as P1 or P2, must also fulfill a content area.
+There are no Perspectives standalone courses.

+Faculty Resources